konstantin-kuzovkin/architecture-portfolio/adr/README.md

 - rejected alternatives should be documented;
 - architectural decisions should remain traceable to the problem and constraints;
 - no technology is treated as universally correct.

+## Producer side

+Publication of events uses the transactional outbox.
+See [ADR-005](./ADR-005-transactional-outbox.md).
+The Kafka key is `operationId`, so events of one operation stay in order inside a partition.
+Consumers deduplicate by `eventId` in the same transaction as the business effect.